 My daughter ABSOLUTELY LOVED THIS tummy time mat and still plays with it (and she’s one!!).
 Tummy time is so important for a baby’s development!
 They need strong neck and back muscles so that they can eventually learn to hold up their head and learn to crawl!
 Towards the end of the fourth trimester, babies will be spending more and more time on their tummies and this inflatable water mat is perfect to keep them engaged while working on their strength!

 Babies that are between 4-6 months of age are making amazing developmental leaps everyday!
 Their fine motor skills are continuously improving, making them able to grasp things much better and play more freely.
 Their gross motor skills are also improving with many during this period learning to roll over!
 Lastly, babies from 4-6 months can see more clearly, respond better to soft, primary colors, and start responding positively to noises and music!
 Here are some age-appropriate gift suggestions for this age of development…

-5. Safari Baby Rattle
+5. Crochet Baby Rattle

 As babies reach the 4-6 month range, they typically become obsessed with grabbing things!
-These handmade, adorable safari baby rattles are perfect for this age because babies can easily grab them, they make noise, and they are simply the cutest!
+These handmade, adorable animal baby rattles are perfect for this age because babies can easily grab them, they make noise, and they are simply the cutest!

 6. Penguin Music Waddler

 Because babies love music and are drawn to objects that make sounds, this penguin music waddler is perfect!
 Just picture the baby in your life attempting to knock down this penguin over and over while giggling each time it makes a fun noise!